jmcrego/whisper-infer/README.md

 # whisper-infer
-Script to run faster_whisper inference on whisper models
+Script to run inference on whisper models using faster_whisper